 6131 Hwy.
 64, Bloomfield, NM 87413

-A visit to Salmon Ruins and Heritage Park, (pronounced sol-mon) is a must for visitors to San Juan County and the Four Corners region.
+A visit to Salmon Ruins (pronounced sol-mon) is a must for visitors to San Juan County and the Four Corners region.
+The ruins at Salmon Ruins features one of the largest outlying colonies built in the Chacoan style during the 11th century.
+Heritage Park is comprised of reconstructed dwelling and habitation areas, allowing visitors to investigate replicas of a sweatlodge, hogan, tipi, and pithouse.
+The Salmon Ruins Museum features ancient artifacts and interesting "new" exhibits.
 This historical site is open to the public as a self guided trail that winds through the Salmon archaeological site and Heritage Park.
 This is a unique opportunity to not only walk among structures once occupied by Ancient Puebloans but to also explore the homestead of early pioneers and replica dwellings from a variety of cultures.

-Located in Bloomfield, just 10 miles east of Farmington, the Salmon Ruins and Heritage Park facility also features a Museum, Gift Shop, tour guide company Journey Into the Past Tours, the San Juan County Museum Association and the San Juan County Archeological Research Center and Library.
-So, whether you are looking to expand your knowledge of the Ancestral Puebloans, want to walk in the footsteps of an ancient culture or are simply looking for something to do for an afternoon, Salmon Ruins is one Four Corners attraction that you should not miss!
+Located just 10 miles east of Farmington, the Salmon Ruins and Heritage Park facility also features a Gift Shop and tour guide company Journey Into the Past Tours, the San Juan County Museum Association and the San Juan County Archeological Research Center and Library.

 Visitors will need a maximum of two hours to tour Salmon Ruins, Heritage Park, the Museum and Gift Shop.